bloominstituteoftechnology/Precourse/Lesson4-Intro-to-JS/README.md

 ### var

-var is the ES5 and under way of declaring a variable, this is a generic variable.
+var is the ES5  way of declaring a variable, this is a generic variable.

 ### let

-let is an ES6 variable keyword, this will assign a variable much like var, but with a little bit different behavior.
+let is a new ES6 variable keyword, this will assign a variable much like var, but with a little bit different behavior.
+Most notably, it differs by creating "block level scope".

 ### const

 const is also new in ES6.
 A const is a variable that will not be able to be changed.
-This is short for "constant"
+This is short for "constant".

 Another concept we will talk about right away is